1899 Kentucky gubernatorial election: Background

 In the 1895 gubernatorial election, Kentucky elected its first-ever Republican governor, William O. Bradley.
-Bradley was able to capitalize both on divisions within the Democratic Party over the issue of Free Silver and on the presence of a strong third-party candidate, Populist Thomas S. Pettit, to secure victory in the general election by just under 9,000 votes.
-This election marked the beginning of nearly thirty years of true, two-party competition in Kentucky politics.
+Bradley was able to capitalize both on divisions within the Democratic Party over the Free Silver issue and on the presence of a strong third-party candidate, Populist Thomas S. Pettit, to secure victory in the general election by just under 9,000 votes.
+This election marked the beginning of nearly thirty years of true two-party competition in Kentucky politics, but the state Constitution barred the governor from being re-elected.

 A powerful Democratic foe of Bradley had begun his rise to power in the Kentucky Senate.
 Kenton County's William Goebel became the leader of a new group of young Democrats who were seen as enemies of large corporations, particularly the Louisville and Nashville Railroad, and friends of the working man.
 Goebel was known as aloof and calculating.
 Unmarried and with few close friends of either gender, he was singularly driven by political power.

 Goebel was chosen president pro tem of the Senate for the 1898 legislative session.
 On February 1, 1898, he sponsored a measure later called the Goebel Election Law.
 The law created a Board of Election Commissioners, appointed by the General Assembly, who were responsible for choosing election commissioners in all of Kentucky's counties and were empowered to decide disputed elections.
 Because the General Assembly was heavily Democratic, the law was attacked as blatantly partisan and self-serving to Goebel; it was opposed even by some Democrats.
 Nevertheless, Goebel was able to hold enough members of his party together to override Governor Bradley's veto, making the bill law.
-As leader of the party, Goebel essentially hand-picked the members of the Election Commission.
+As leader of the legislative majority, Goebel essentially hand-picked the members of the Election Commission.
 He chose three staunch Democrats—W. S. Pryor, former chief justice of the Kentucky Court of Appeals; W. T. Ellis, former U. S. Representative from Daviess County; and C. B. Poyntz, former head of the state railroad commission.
 Republicans organized a test case against the law, but the Court of Appeals found it constitutional.